TravelPirates

 Stop 4: Goblin Valley State Park

 The landscape, covered with sandstone goblins and formations, is often compared to Mars.
-You may also want to camp out here and witness a night sky the likes of which you've probably never seen.
-Goblin Valley is part of the International Dark Sky Association and offers the perfect viewing of our galaxy.
+You may also want to camp out here and witness a night sky the likes of which you've never seen.
+Goblin Valley is part of the International Dark Sky Association and offers the perfect view of the Milky Way.

 Stop 5: Capitol Reef National Park